This post may contain affiliate sales links. Please see my full disclosure policy for details

 Right before we left for our honeymoon I went on a rampage making allll the chocolate cakes and in one weekend I had 3 different chocolate cakes in my house.
 Maaaybe not the best idea right before you leave for a 2-week vacation, but can you blame me?

-This Chocolate Strawberry Cake is layers of moist chocolate cake with a fresh strawberry filling and finished with a chocolate Swiss meringue buttercream.
-Plus there’s some chocolate covered strawberries on top to!
+Let me tell you a little bit about this cake.
+It’s my favorite chocolate cake with a fresh strawberry filling and finished with a chocolate Swiss meringue buttercream.
+The chocolate frosting is what dreams are made of.
+It’s silky, not too sweet but it’s just the lightest, most airy frosting, Plus there’s some chocolate covered strawberries on top to!

 With Valentine’s day approaching, I knew I wanted to make something with chocolate covered strawberries.
-My husband usually orders these for my for Valentine’s day because he knows they’re my favorite treat.
-They feel like the healthiest chocolate option, am I right?
+My husband usually orders these for me because he knows they’re my favorite treat.
+They feel like the healthiest chocolate option right?

 Okay so you’ve seen the chocolate cake recipe before.
 It’s a 3 layer 8-inch cake made with simple ingredients.
 It’s fluffy and amazing and it’s super moist because I add sour cream to the batter.
 It will become your go-to chocolate cake recipe.